PolyhedraZK/nbnet/src/pos/README.md

   -N, --nodes <NODES>
           Comma separated NodeID[s], '3', '3,2,1', etc.
-          if set to '*', then deposit on all non-fuhrer nodes -n, --num-per-node <NUM_PER_NODE>
+          if set to 'all', then deposit on all non-fuhrer nodes -n, --num-per-node <NUM_PER_NODE>
           How many validators to deposit on each node [default: 1] -K, --wallet-seckey-path <WALLET_SECKEY_PATH>